autonity/docs.autonity.org/cdp/index.md

 ---
 title: "Borrowing by CDP in the ASM"
-linkTitle: "Borrowing by CDP in the ASM"
-weight: 80
 description: >
     Instructions for opening and liquidating a CDP in the Auton Stabilization Mechanism (ASM).
 ---